theobald-software/theobald-software.github.io/content/_en/ecs-core/development_with_ecs_core/getting_started_with_ecscore_and_sharepoint_online.md

 lang: en_GB
 ---

-This example shows how to integrate data from an on-premise SAP system into SharePoint Online (Office 365) using ECS Core.
+This example shows how to integrate data from an on-premises SAP system into SharePoint Online (Office 365) using ECS Core.
 The following tools are also used: Napa Office 365 Development Tools and the Azure Portal.

 ECS Core enables integration with SAP, both read and write.
 This example shows how to transfer SAP data to SharePoint Online.